Holidays to Indonesia

 Stretching across the Indian Ocean from Sumatra to Papua, Indonesia is a vast country consisting of more than 17,500 islands.
 Boasting the world’s second largest coastline, fiery volcanoes and stunning wildlife, any trip to Indonesia will leave you in awe of its outstanding natural and cultural diversity.

-Visit the fearsome Komodo dragons on the island of Komodo
+Explore the dramatic scenery and keep your eyes peeled for the fearsome Komodo dragons on the beautiful Island of Komodo

 Capital City: Jakarta

 Indonesia is without the doubt one of the most naturally beautiful countries in southeast Asia, but it's often the people who really make the trip special.
 Nowhere else in the world embraces its differences as much as Indonesia, and with the country motto being 'unity in diversity', you're guaranteed the friendliest of welcomes.

 All of our Indonesia trip ideas shown below are examples, and we’ll amend, adapt or start from scratch, until we’ve created the perfect trip for you.
 See one you like, or have a trip in mind?
 Call us now to book: 020 3510 5777